 Attaching physical USB device to VirtualBox

-Under Arch Linux, you have to be the member of vboxusers
+Under Arch Linux, you have to be a member of the vboxusers

 group: